codicevitae/python-pi/Week_5/Activities.md

    i += 1
 ```

+Input the program, either in the REPL or a file, and see if you're correct.

 ### Question 5

 A factorial number, written like this, $n!$, is equal to the first $n$ numbers multiplied together.
 For example,

 $$4! = 4 \times 3 \times 2 \times 1 = 24$$

 Modify the program from question 4 to print out the values of the first 5 factorial numbers.
 That is,

 $$1!, 2!, 3!, 4!, 5!$$